LendritIbrahimi/ElGamalSignature/README.md

 This project is closed, and will not be updated further.

-The collaborators and creators of this project are:
+The collaborators and creators of this project in alphabetical order are:

 @kastriotsalihu1 - Kastriot Salihu

 @LendritIbrahimi - Lendrit Ibrahimi

-@NazifeBEQIRI - Nazife Beqiri

-@UrimH - Urim Hoxha

 ## License

 MIT License

-Copyright (c) 2022 kastriot
+Copyright (c) 2022 Lendrit Ibrahimi

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal